 The following day we decided we still needed to visit Asia as the boat stop just hadn’t cut it for us.
 We hopped on the ferry (after some serious puzzlement over the ticket machines) and set sail for Kadiköy.

-This was a much more interesting stop!
+This was a much more interesting stop – Asian Istanbul is redeemed!
 We wandered along the promenade before heading into the narrow streets.
 Eventually we found a small series of streets covered with umbrellas.
-It seems every city has one of these streets now, but I still like them.
+It seems every city has one of these streets now, but I can’t help loving them.
 We found a cute little 3-storey orange building to stop for a drink and snack.

 Eventually it was time to master the ticket machine on our return to Europe.
 We decided to get the ferry to the other side of the Golden Horn this time and explore the Galata neighbourhood too.